OCR-D/spec/ocrd_eval.md

 (paraphrase of C. Clausner, S. Pletschacher and A. Antonacopoulos / Pattern Recognition Letters 131 (2020) 390–397, p.
 392)

 #### Layout Evalutation

+##### Reading Order Evaluation

+[Clausner, Pletschacher and Antonacopoulos 2013](https://www.primaresearch.org/www/assets/papers/ICDAR2013_Clausner_ReadingOrder.pdf) propose a way of evaluating reading order by classifying relations between two regions.
+For both the ground truth and the detected reading order the type of relation between two regions are calculated and then compared.
+The authors introduce a penalty matrix in which a penality (as integer) for a misclassified relation is given.
+The more the detected relation differs from the relation in the ground truth, the higher the penalty.

+If for example the relation given in the ground truth is "Somewhere after (but unordered group involved)" and the detected relation is "directly before" the penalty is lower (`10`) than as if the ground truth relation was "directly after" (`40`) because the latter is more specific than the former.

+To calculate the success measure $s$ of the detected reading order, first all penalties obtained from comparing all GT to detected relations are summed up ($e$) and the error value at a success rate of 50% is determined by

+$e_{50} = p_{max} * n_{GT} / 2$

+where $p_{max}$ is the highest single penality and $n_{GT}$ is the number of regions in the ground truth.

+The success measure is then given by

+$s = \frac{1}{e * (1/e_{50}) + 1}$

 ##### mAP (mean Average Precision)